truehxckid/app-ads.txt-extractor/README.md

 ### Searching app-ads.txt Files

+- Choose between simple and advanced search modes
-- Add one or more search terms to find specific content in app-ads.txt files
+- **Simple Search**: Enter a single search term to find in app-ads.txt files
+- **Advanced Search**: Structured search with fields for domain, publisher ID, relationship type, and tag ID
 - Search is case-insensitive and matches partial strings
-- Results show color-coded highlights for each search term
+- Results show color-coded highlights for search matches
-- View individual matches for each term in the detailed results
+- View individual matches in the detailed results

 ## Performance Considerations

 - The tool implements a sophisticated caching system for both stores and app-ads.txt files
 - Rate limiting is applied to prevent IP blocking by app stores
 - Processing is done in batches to manage memory usage and improve performance
+- Streaming mode processes results as they arrive, showing real-time updates
+- Web Workers are used for parallel processing when supported by the browser
 - Large app-ads.txt files are truncated in the UI for better display performance
 - Memory management is optimized with Node.js garbage collection